symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 ## Getting the Connection ID

-For subscribing to the data, we will need to use `connectionId` unique to each active connection. to get it you can simply retrieve it from connection
+For subscribing to the data, you will need to use `connectionId` unique to each active connection.
+To get it you can simply retrieve it from connection
 response: